elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 - halts trading of stock that went up or down too much (per stock basis) to let traders calm down and think about it

+### Flash Crash May 6 2010

+In 15 minutes, 1T loss.

+Started on E-Mini SP500 futures.
+1,000 contracts by Warlon Reed.
+When it tanked, the ETFs tanked and followed, and then the underlying stocks also tanked.
+Some stocks fell and others were halted.

+Regulators didn't really get it.
+They said the market is supported by endogenous providers, like HFTs, and they didn't do their jobs.
+They said more regulations needed to come.
+Market-wide circuit breakers were added rather than exchange.

+### Designated Market Makers

+When individual stocks tank, Citadel supports the price (buys more than they usually would buy).
+Not because it wanted to, but because it knows that prices would rebound.
+When multiple stocks tank, endogenous participants can't support the markets.
+That's why designated market makers were brought back which are the same marker makers but with obligations.

+Pareto allocation; Citadel may turn on a participation flag in its algorithm which lets the TSX engine that Citadel wants 40% of every trade that comes to the TSX, until the flag is turned off.

+TSX brought in Secondary Market Makers since they had signed perpetual contracts with the DMMs.

+### Settlement Rules

+US recently moved to t + 1.
+Why not blockchain with instantaneous settlement.

+- Market maker inventory costs would increase because more capital is tied up during the day instead of just the net capital every day
+- Instead of being able to reconcile every day, every transaction has to be valid
+- All cash transactions would have to be backed by cash at every transaction rather than daily

 ## Week 6?

 - GME electric boogaloo 2